 Time Frame: From day of first dose (Week 0) through 20 weeks after final dose of IMP (up to Week 140)

-An adverse event (AE) is any untoward medical occurrence in a patient or clinical investigation subject administered a pharmaceutical product, which does not necessarily have a causal relationship with this treatment.
-Treatment-emergent AEs are defined as those AEs that have a start date on or following the first dose of IMP through the final dose of IMP + 20 weeks.
+An AE is any untoward medical occurrence in a patient or clinical study participant, temporally associated with the use of IMP, whether or not considered related to the IMP.
+Treatment-emergent AEs are defined as those AEs that started date on or following the first dose of IMP through the final dose of IMP +20 weeks.
 This measure considers any TEAE leading to permanent discontinuation of IMP regardless of reason.
+The last dose was given 4 weeks prior end of extension period.

 From day of first dose (Week 0) through 20 weeks after final dose of IMP (up to Week 140)